Fractal Design Define R5 Titanium

 The Define R5 case reaches the highest level of silent computing through strategically placed dense sound-absorbing material, ModuVent fan vent covers and finely tuned Dynamic Series fans.

 The Define R5 was designed with configurability in mind, accommodating up to 8 hard drives and all modern graphics card.
 Should you wish to expand your system with water cooling components or more fans the layout can easily be configured to meet your demand.

 - Puget Labs Article: Reversing front panel door of Fractal Define R5

-Configure a custom workstation with the Fractal Design Define R5 Titanium.
+Configure a custom computer with the Fractal Design Define R5 Titanium.